Are you a property owner looking to hire the right commercial leasing team for your property?

 Project Leasing Brokers Are Experts at Marketing Space

-That is where a landlord broker comes in.
+This is where a landlord broker proves invaluable.

 When you’re working with a professional, reputable commercial real estate brokerage, a standard marketing package should be included in the listing agreement free of charge.”